- From Porto: 100 km/62 mi

 A private car transfer or self-drive is best for families.
 It allows flexibility for stops, easier luggage handling, and avoids crowded trains or buses.

-Classic Douro Valley Guided Tour with 1-Hour Pinhão Cruise, Traditional Lunch & Tastings
+Classic Douro Valley Guided Tour with 1-Hour Pinhão Cruise, Traditional Lunch & Wine Tastings

 Full Day River Cruise to Douro Valley with Meals and Return Transfer

-From Pinhão: Douro Valley Rabelo Boat Tour with Tasting and Lunch
+From Pinhão: Douro Valley Rabelo Boat Tour with Wine Tasting and Lunch

-Private Douro Valley Guided Tour with 1-Hour Pinhão Cruise, Traditional Lunch & Tastings
+Private Douro Valley Guided Tour with 1-Hour Pinhão Cruise, Traditional Lunch & Wine Tastings